mfasyas/cabo-card-functional/README.md

 The target of this project is to use the approach of functional programming in to the game as much as possible.
 The program's backend is written in [Haskell](https://img.shields.io/badge/Built_with-Haskell-purple) with [Frontend](https://img.shields.io/badge/Frontend-HTML%2FCSS%2FJS-orange) as the main tool for frontend.

 ## Dependencies
-Project is build using [Stack](https://docs.haskellstack.org/en/stable/) with
+Project is built using [Stack](https://docs.haskellstack.org/en/stable/) with

 - **[scotty](https://hackage.haskell.org/package/scotty)**